 Since Above the Fold is the first main screen anyone will see, it needs to contain the most important info about your business:

-- What the website/business helps with
+- What problems the visitor has

 It isn’t necessary to communicate all this using copy.